cassiemusolf/my-portfolio/README.md

 ## Support and contact details

-If you run into any problems loading the code or reading it, please, contact me via email cassiemusolf@gmail.com
+_If you run into any problems loading the code or reading it, please, contact me via email cassiemusolf@gmail.com_

 ## Technologies Used

-  HTML
+ * HTML</br>
-  CSS
+ * CSS</br>
-  Bootstrap styling classes
+ * Bootstrap styling classes</br>
-  Top photo banner from Bootstrap
+ * Top photo banner from Bootstrap

 ### License

-This webpage is licensed under the MIT license.
+_This webpage is licensed under the MIT license._

 Copyright (c) 2017 Cassie Musolf